Course - Physical Organic Chemistry - TKJ4180

 Knowledge corresponding to TKJ4102/TKJ4100/KJ1020, TKJ4150 and KJ2022 or similiar courses.

 E. V. Anslyn; D. A. Dougherty: "Modern Physical Organic Chemistry", University Science Books, 2006. or F. A. Carey; R. J. Sundberg: "Advanced Organic Chemistry, Part A: Structure and Mechanisms, Fifth edition, Springer US, 2007

-Examination arrangement: Written examination
+Examination arrangement: School exam

 - * The location (room) for a written examination is published 3 days before examination date.
 If more than one room is listed, you will find your room at Studentweb.